Building sand merchant in Hampshire

 How much is Farwell’s building sand?

 For construction purposes, our builders’ sand is generally sold by the tonne.
 Whilst we do have a minimum order for delivery, you are more than welcome to pop along to our premises and collect the aggregate for yourself.
-For more details on our minimum order quantities please contact Farwell’s office.
+For more details on our minimum order quantities, please contact Farwell’s office.

 QUALITY AGGREGATE DELIVERY AND COLLECTION across Hampshire & Dorset